Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Fabric Softener

 Skip the fabric softener as well as the dryer sheets.
-Reusable dryer balls ($9 on Amazon) are better for the environment and save money.
+Reusable dryer balls are better for the environment and save money.
 Even vinegar (with some essential oil) makes fabric softer for less.
 Want to save even more?
 Try drying your clothes on a line outside.

 DKart/istockphoto